rbr0wn92/lightweight-DMS/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/yourusername/DocumentManagementSystem.git`

-2. Navigate to the project directory: 'cd lightweight-DMS'
+2. Navigate to the project directory: `cd lightweight-DMS`

 3. (Include steps specific to setting up and running your application)